man1kaysev3n/fastai/README.md

 There may be more changes as the course proceeds for different paths like for weights etc, we will update if required.

-For set up and docker build details follow @Kai 's tookbox readme.
+For set up and docker build details follow @Kai 's toolbox in the link above.